josevcm/nfc-laboratory/src/nfc-lib/lib-ext/mufft/src/main/doxygen/fft.md

          = Xeven[k] - W(k, N) * Xodd[k]

 All the exponentials either repeat themselves or simply invert.
-We can now essentially storage two receiverFrequency samples by taking two smaller DFTs and either add or subtract the right hand side.
+We can now essentially compute two frequency samples by taking two smaller DFTs and either add or subtract the right hand side.

 This definition is recursive as well.
 We can keep splitting Xeven and Xodd into even and odd DFTs and do this same optimization over and over until we end up with a N = 2 DFT.
 This assumes that the transform size is power-of-two which is often a reasonable assumption.